poole/hyde/_posts/en/pages/0000-01-01-safer-space.md

 NOTE REGARDING TOILETS: We can only provide a unisex toilet space.
 If you don't feel comfortable with that there are also seperated toilets at the train station Kassel Hauptbahnhof (right around the corner).
 Unfortunately some of them require a fee and they are not part of the festival area.

 NOTE REGARDING MINORS: There may be works or talks depicting violence, sexuality or other topics that some may not find appropriate for children.
-Therefore we can only grant admission to the festival to people under the age of 18 if they are accompanied by a person of full age (like a parental figure for example).
+Specific guidance will be detailed at the festival.